-The number of instructional hours for every school is legislated by the Alberta Government in the School Act (Sections 56 & 97).
-School opening and closing days, general holidays and professional development days are laid out by the Board in the PHPS School Year Calendar.
-From there, schools have the ability to submit alternative calendars to the Board as per PHPS AP 60-05.
+The number of instructional hours for every school is legislated by the Alberta Government.
+School opening and closing days, general holidays, and professional development days are laid out by the School Board.
+From there, schools have the ability to submit alternative calendars to the Board.

 Since families must often take an entire day to travel out of town to appointments, Swan Hills School has opted to lengthen the school day somewhat in order to schedule a number of no-school days for this purpose, with the goal of decreasing potential absenteeism.
 These days, on which no students or staff are expected to be at school, are known as ‘Alternate Days’.
-You can download a copy of the SH 2019-20 Calendar or view the online calendar, which also includes school events.
+You can download a copy of our school calendar or view the events online at this link.